Educational Redlining

 By looking ahead at the expected salaries which graduates from the program should be making, this underwriting can approve people who are currently unemployed and would not otherwise qualify for credit to pursue additional education and training.

 Rather than using any backward-looking educational data, including undergraduate course of study, to qualify or price borrowers, we instead look ahead to the borrower’s future.
-In doing so, we can ensure that everyone looking for financing for career-advancing education is doing so on a level playing field.
+In doing so, we can ensure that everyone looking for financing for career-focused education is doing so on a level playing field.

 Leave a Reply